Click to Skip Ahead

-Most people familiar with horses can look at a herd and tell the difference between a buckskin and cream and a palomino and a bay.
-It’s not terribly difficult to identify the coat color of a horse.
-But after spending some time around a large herd, you’ll see that not all buckskins are the same because it’s a rarity for two horses to look exactly alike.
+Most people unfamiliar with horses can still look at a herd and tell the difference between a buckskin and a cream and a palomino and a bay.
+After all, it’s not that difficult to identify the coat color of a horse.
+But after spending more time around horses, you’ll see that not all buckskins are the same, and it’s actually quite a rarity for two horses to look exactly alike.

-Horse markings are what distinguishes horses from one another and there are many kinds of markings.
-Horse markings are easy-to-see areas of white on the animals’ coat.
-Almost every horse has markings and it’s the markings that help people identify individual horses.
+Horse markings are what distinguish horses from one another, and there are many different kinds.
+They are easy-to-see areas of color, usually white, on the horse’s coats.
+Almost every horse has markings and these help people identify individual horses.

-If a horse is born with markings, the markings don’t change as the animal grows older.
-As a horse develops and grows, and when it is shedding its coat in the fall, a marking may seem to be changing in shape and/or size.
-However, this is just a result of the horse’s coat length changing because the underlying markings always stay the same.
+If a horse is born with markings, they won’t change as the animal grows older.
+As a horse develops and grows and when they are shedding their coat in the fall, a marking may seem to change in shape and/or size.
+However, this is just a result of the horse’s coat length changing; the underlying markings always stay the same.

-There are several types of horse markings including those found on the face (facial markings) and those found on the legs (leg markings) both of which are white.
-There are also non-white markings on horses.
-Here’s an overview of horse markings to give you a better understanding of how to tell horses apart.
+There are several types of horse markings, including those found on the face (facial markings) and those found on the legs (leg markings), both of which are white.
+Horses can also have non-white markings.
+Here’s an overview of common horse markings to give you a better understanding of how to tell these animals apart.

 The 5 Common Horse Face Markings

 Facial markings are white areas on a horse’s face.
 A horse can have one facial marking or several.
 If a horse has several, the marking is named separately.
-Common facial markings include:
+Common facial markings include the following.

 1. Star Marking

 A star is a white marking located on the forehead between or above the eyes.
-These markings can be of various sizes and they don’t always look exactly like stars.
-Stars can be irregularly shaped, round, or in the shape of a heart, a crescent, or a half-moon.
+These markings can be of various sizes and don’t always look exactly like stars.
+They can be irregularly shaped, round, or in the shape of a heart, a crescent, or a half-moon.

 2. Snip Marking

-A snip is another white marking that varies in size and shape.
-This marking is located on the lower part of the nose.
+A snip is a white marking that varies in size and shape.
+It’s located on the lower part of the nose.

 3. Strip Marking